Building Assets Reducing Risks

 What does BARR look like at Skyline?

 First, Skyline High School is the first school in the state of Arizona to implement this program.
 We are excited to be apart of the BARR family and to support our students with a higher level of excellence.
 This program will affect all Freshman students only.
-2019 is the first year we are implementing the BARR program.
+2019 was the first year we implemented the BARR program.
 Our staff and administrators will work closely with BARR coaches to ensure the program is being executed with fidelity.